reitzig/ltx2any/README.md

  * Work-intensive extensions (e.g. TikZ externalization) work in parallel to speedup compilation on multi-core machines.
  * Can run as daemon, listening for file changes which prompt recompilation.
+ * Aggregates error messages and warnings from all tools into a nicely formatted log (available options include PDF).
  * Adding additional phases is easy due to modular design.
  * Keeps your main directory clean by default.